 Contact us today if you have questions about Corporate & Business Transactions

 Mr. Graham is a managing partner with Murphy, Hesse, Toomey & Lehane, LLP and directs the firm’s corporate and commercial law practice areas.
 Mr. Graham has over thirty-five years experience in corporate organization, commercial contracting, business acquisition and sales, license and royalty agreements, intellectual property protection, commercial financing (bank, private placement and venture), commercial real estate acquisition, sale, leasing and construction, as well as general business counseling and advice.
 He has served as an arbitrator for the American Arbitration Association and has Read More

 Mr. Rhodes received his bachelor’s degree from the University of Iowa where he was a University Honors Scholar.
 In 1992, Mr. Rhodes received his.
 J.D. from the University of Iowa, College of Law graduating with distinction, and serving as a member of the Iowa Law Review.
-Mr. Rhodes served as an Assistant Utah Attorney General, where he received the State of Utah Award for outstanding service.
-He has also served as a prosecutor and most recently served as counsel for the Read More
+He obtained his MBA from the University of Massachusetts, Amherst, and received his LLM in Taxation, Magna Cum Laude, from the University of Alabama School of Law.
+He has extensive experience in health care compliance Read More